 - Lake Mead National Recreation Area - Located just out of Las Vegas, this area combines the beautiful Mojave landscape and the view from Hoover Dam to create the ultimate desert experience.

 - Red Rock Canyon National Conservation Area - Home to towering sandstone formations and countless fascinating petroglyphs, this conservation area serves as the perfect backdrop to The Entertainment Capital of the World.
+You might need to make a reservation for a timed-entry slot, so check the official website before traveling.

 - Mojave National Preserve - Arguably the crowning jewel of the Mojave Desert, Mojave National Preserve features unforgettable desert landscapes and the iconic ghost town of Kelso.